minuscholastica/Minune/app/_posts/building-this-website.md

 I did look into some other platforms - like Wix or Substack and whatnot.

-In the end, I decided to build a custom blog using Vercel, simply because of 2 reasons:
+In the end, I decided to build a custom blog using Vercel, simply because of two reasons:

 - I wanted more control over how the blog looked.
 Essentially I wanted a really simple blog where I will only add more features and asethetic elements whenever it felt apt.